-1. VR makes us lazy
+1. AR makes us lazy

 We hear this a lot across industries, but most often in the world of gaming.
 It’s potentially the most common myth going.
-Generally, people haven’t fully embraced the fact that VR can be an active pastime.
-When people think about VR, they think about people sitting on their sofa for hours on end.
+Generally, people haven’t fully embraced the fact that AR can be an active pastime.
+When people think about AR, they think about people sitting on their sofa for hours on end.
 This is only a stereotype.
 In actual fact, there are many apps that encourage the user to run, jump, even dance.

-VR has application in immersive health and fitness when partnering with brands like Fitbit who are working on virtual sports like Holopoint and Holoball.
+AR has application in immersive health and fitness when partnering with brands like Fitbit who are working on virtual sports like Holopoint and Holoball.
 This is where augmented reality is also useful, and there is a huge difference between the two.
 AR can be used to encourage people to get moving outside.

-2. VR is a new thing
+2. AR is a new thing

 There is an element of truth to this one.
 Your brain takes some time to adjust when it’s being stimulated in a way that the information coming in is through your eyes and in a concentrated way.